Kylart/KawAnime/README.md

 * Be aware of the latest anime release.
 * Download an anime via Torrent (one would need a torrent client for the moment).
 * Get information from any anime (those come from myanimelist.net).
+* Get anime-related news from MyAnimeList.net.
 * More features are to come

 This is a software developped with Electron framework.
 It is still in development.

 ## About OS
 * For the moment, kawAnime fully works only on Mac OS X.
+* On Linux, the torrents will start only if your client is defined as the default action for torrent files.
-* On Linux, the download probably won't start but the torrent file will be downloaded.
-One would find it in `KawAnime/resources/tmp` directory.
+* On Windows, the torrent client will start but it seems not with the torrent files you asked fo, you can find your torrents in
-* Same problem for the downloading in Windows as in Linux: downloads won't start but will be present in `KawAnime/resources/tmp` directory
+`KawAnime/resources/tmp` directory

 ## Installation